 Your belly will be sore and swollen for the first week after surgery.
+You may need to wear a compression garment as you heal.
 The skin on your stomach will be mostly numb for several weeks to months.
-Feeling will return slowly, although you may have a small area on your lower stomach that is always numb.
-Do not use a heating pad on your stomach while it is still numb, or you could have severe burns.
-It is normal to feel tired while you are healing.
+Feeling will return slowly.
+It's normal to feel tired while you are healing.
 It can take 5 to 6 weeks for your energy to return.

-You may not be able to stand up straight when you come home.
+You may not be able to stand up straight when you first come home, but this will improve.
 You'll need to get up and walk every day to regain your normal movement.
 Between walks, move your feet and legs often.

 A tummy tuck leaves a long scar that will fade with time.
 You also may have a small scar around your belly button.